The Cult Test|

 "It is said that the mudhas..."

 It is said by whom?
-And what do they know?
+And what does that unnamed person know?

 - And then we have plenty of grandiose language and vague, flowery phrases that leave the mind reeling and wishing for something solid to grab ahold of:

 - "The conviction that Krshna is all in all..."